ebenezergelo/ebenezergelo/README.md

 - I grew up in Awassa, a small town in Ethiopia.
 - League of Legends is my favorite game.
 - I've been using Mac for 10 years (I'm never switching to Windows).
-- Tom and Jerry is goated cartoon show.
+- Tom and Jerry is a goated cartoon show.

 ## 📫 Contact